List of Hollyoaks characters introduced in 2016: Juanita Salvador Martinez Hernandez De La Cruz

 Juanita Salvador Martinez Hernandez De La Cruz, played by Jacey Sallés made her first on-screen appearance on 19 September 2016.
 She was introduced as the mother of Diego Salvador Martinez Hernandez De La Cruz (Juan Pablo Yepez).
+The character and casting was announced on 21 August 2016.
+It was reported that Juanita would arrive in Hollyoaks to meet his new partner.
+She was billed as "a glamorous and feisty woman with an iron will, who always wanted the best for her son".

 Juanita is first mentioned when Diego and his much older pregnant fiancée, Myra McQueen (Nicole Barber-Lane), are struggling financially, and Diego states that Juanita is worth £5 million.
 Excited, Myra calls Juanita in from Venezuela in order to get Diego's inheritance.
 However, upon her arrival, Juanita sees Myra's face on front-page news after conning the newspaper company into believing that Jesse Donovan (Luke Jerdy) is her unborn child's father.
 Panicked after hearing Juanita insulting her, Myra asks her niece Celine McQueen (Sarah George) to pretend to be Diego's fiancée, which she does and Juanita takes a shining to her.
 She promises to return for their wedding, and so Celine revises Diego's ancestry in order to be believed as Diego's fiancée.
 This hurts Myra having to watch Diego and Celine marry, and equally hurts Celine who is desperate to be with her lover, Jesse.

 Juanita later returns for Celine and Myra's daughter Mercedes McQueen's (Jennifer Metcalfe) hen parties, who is marrying Joe Roscoe (Ayden Callaghan) at the same time that Diego will marry Celine.
 Juanita insults the family home and Cindy Savage (Stephanie Waring), which instantly leads to her becoming unwelcome around the village.
 The hen night ends disastrously, however, when Mercedes, Cindy and Tegan Lomax (Jessica Ellis) are all arrested for fighting.
 On the day of the wedding, Diego and Celine are prepared to marry as Juanita watches on, however a visit from Jesse throws Celine's intentions.
 As Diego and Celine say their vows, Myra arrives and stops the wedding, revealing to Juanita that she is engaged to Diego and that Diego is the father of her unborn baby.
 Juanita then gives Diego an ultimatum: he either leaves Myra or he will not get his share of her inheritance.
 Diego chooses to be with Myra and their baby, and so Juanita storms out of the church, infuriated.

-The character and casting was announced on 21 August 2016.
-It was reported that Juanita would arrive in Hollyoaks to meet his new partner.
-She was billed as "a glamorous and feisty woman with an iron will, who always wanted the best for her son".